jdtsmith/indent-bars/README.md

 2. had enough guide appearance configurability
 3. were able to support depth-based coloring
 4. offered robust support for guides on blank lines

+### Acknowledgements

+I'm grateful for advice and input on the design of `indent-bars` from Eli Zaretski, Stefan Monnier, Dmitry Gutov and many other who opened issues and PRs.

+[highlight-indentation-mode](https://github.com/antonj/Highlight-Indentation-for-Emacs) was a source of good ideas, and `indent-bars` adapts the indentation guessing function from this mode.
+The original idea of using stipples for "better" indent-bars came from [this comment by @vlcek](https://github.com/antonj/Highlight-Indentation-for-Emacs/issues/16#issuecomment-48593300).